 and hips, raising back and hips off of floor.

-- Keep hips straight throughout movement.
+strong position throughout movement.
 Dorsal

 flexion of ankle reduces active